-CST 1234 Database Operator-Oracle
+CST 1234 Database Operator

 The focus is on the database as opposed to specific operating system tasks.
-Students gain practical experience installing and operating an Oracle database to support departmental database applications that have from one to 20 users.
-Using a variety of Oracle tools, students learn to anticipate and solve common problems associated with operating an Oracle database, perform common administration tasks, and set up the Oracle WebDB tool to monitor Web databases and applications.
+Students gain practical experience installing and operating an SQL database to support departmental database applications that have from one to twenty users.
+Using a variety of tools, students learn to anticipate and solve common problems associated with operating a database, perform common administration tasks, and learn basic SQL language.
 The class consists of demonstrations and hands-on exercises for performing daily operator tasks.
-Lecture three hours.
-Laboratory three hours.
-Prerequisite: CST 1104 and CST 1124.